Status and Distribution

 Formerly Syncopacma taeniolella.

 Widespread but rather local, occasionally locally common, across much of England, lowland Wales and Eire.
-Very local in Northern England, only a few scattered sites in Scotland*, and unrecorded from Northern Ireland and Isle of Man.
+Very local in Northern England, only recorded on Barra in Scotland*, and unrecorded from Northern Ireland and Isle of Man.
 It appears to be restricted to coastal localities in the more northerly parts of Britain.

-* Details of two Scottish records (in VC83, from a Scottish Natural Heritage list, and VC101, by an experienced recorder) shown on the national VC maps are unknown to this Scheme, the only location with details being the Outer Hebrides.
-Additionally the national Vice County map has a dot for VC113 (the Channel Islands) but the details are unknown.
+* Details of a Scottish record from VC83, shown as a dot on the national VC maps, is unknown to this Scheme.
+Another dot on the national maps relating to VC101 came about as the result a transcition error and related to VC110 (R. Heckford pers. comm., 2020).
+Additionally the national Vice County map has a dot for VC113 (the Channel Islands) but the details relating to this are also unknown.

 Bradley & Fletcher no: